10 Places To Play, Stay, Eat, And Drink In Reno, Nevada

 Whether you like IPAs, stouts, lagers, or ciders, Reno has something for every kind of beer drinker.
 There’s a bundle of breweries popping up around town that make for a cool and casual place to drink with friends.
 If you’re looking for some authentic craft beers, head to Brauhaus 701, which serves German-American fusion drinks and food.
 Yes, that means pretzels and bratwurst.
 Silver Peak Brewery downtown is popular for its ales and lagers, and it offers a selection of pub food that goes beyond just greasy burgers and fries (although, those are always great).
 They’ve got everything from chicken and basil ravioli to a Mongolian-style pork chop and roasted butternut squash pizza.

 When I said that there’s always something to do in Reno on the weekends, I wasn’t exaggerating.
 In addition to the many music-filled events, I also attended The Biggest Little Invitational.
 Reno hosts this elevated craft beer festival each year at the Bartley Ranch Regional Park.
 The festival featured unlimited tastings with more than 50 breweries from around the West Coast.
 It was no surprise that it got quite rowdy by the end of the day.
 The DJ and his impromptu (and very drunk) hype man got everyone on the dance floor for what looked like a messy “Thriller” flashmob.
 It was entertaining, to say the least.
 Besides the extensive selection of beers to try, there were also lawn games and local food vendors.
-Guests even strode the grounds with pretzel necklaces, chewing on the strings awhenever they needed to sober up.
+Guests even strode the grounds with pretzel necklaces, chewing on the strings whenever they needed to sober up.

 Overall, The Biggest Little Invitational was a downright good time.
 Check out Reno’s upcoming food and drink events here.